 One of the more subtle things we can do with an InDesign document to make it look more professional—i.e. polished, consistent, easier to read—is to use the Baseline Grid.
 This relates to how the text lays out and vertically lines up on the pages of the document.

 The main requirement is that the text be reasonably consistent in terms of size and font from page to page; this is normal in most professional documents, so not hard to achieve.

 Once you show the feature (via the View–>Grids and Guides submenu), View Threshold also matters, as one would not want this feature showing (and crowding the screen) if the text is too small to read.
-100% is a good number, so the grid won’t show unless the page is life-size or larger on screen.
+100% is a good number, so the baseline grid won’t show unless the page is life-size or larger on screen.

-The other part which needs doing is that the text object has to be told to use the grid.
+The other part which needs doing is that the text object has to “know” to use the baseline grid.
 Click in the text box with the Type tool, as we’re working with the text in there, NOT the container, select (usually) all the text in the story, and (the simplest method) bring up the Paragraph panel.
 Bottom right corner, the very last button will Align to Baseline Grid.
 That’s it.

 Can we automate this?
 Can some of this happen in advance or by style?
 Certainly.
 Regardless, the Baseline Grid is fairly easy to use.
 It gives an almost inconspicuous, yet powerful, boost to the readability of the document.
 It’s a real under-the-hood feature that still kicks like a turbocharger.

 To learn more, check out our InDesign training.